tylerlrhodes/blog2/content/posts/Book Review - Boyd The Fighter Pilot Who Changed the Art of War.md

 title: "Book Review - Boyd: The Fighter Pilot Who Changed the Art of War"
 date: 2019-07-17T18:58:33-04:00
 draft: false
+description: "My review of the book Boyd: The Fighter Pilot Who Changed the Art of War -- you should read it!"
+tags: [
+      "Book Review"
+]
+keywords: [ "Book Review, John Boyd, Figher Pilot, Air Force, Pentagon, History" ]

 ---

 This is the first biography that I've read in a long time.
 I came